ISHMEETSINGHSODHI/Real-DSA/README.md

-# Real-DSA  Ishmeet This side I'm  Going to share my daily  leanings of Data Structures  and algorithms.
+# Real-DSA  Ishmeet This side I'm  Going to share My leanings of Data Structures  and algorithms.